rlogwood/rails-discuss/README.md

 - nvm to manage node versions  - https://formulae.brew.sh/formula/nvm  (**pyenv** for python versions)
 - yarn to manage javascript packages - https://formulae.brew.sh/formula/yarn
 - `nvm --help`  use it to install *node*
-- some tutorials let you avoid setup by using a pre-configured online environment until you get your own setup :slightly_smiling_face
+- some tutorials let you avoid setup by using a pre-configured online environment until you get your own setup :service_dog: :slightly_smiling_face:

 ### Reading the Rails docs, invaluable IMO: :monocle_face:
 - https://guides.rubyonrails.org/